rjkelly4/mySQLFileSystem/README.md

 ### Branch Overview

-This branch contains the main (hopefully working and integrated) framework for the backend.
+This branch contains the main framework for the backend.
 The main technologies in the backend stack are Spring boot, Maven, and JPA - all are needed to fully understand the structure of the backend code.
 This document is designed to clarify some of the questions